erhanertem/App-EatNsplit/README.md

 &emsp;

-## Udemy The Ultimate React Course 2023: React, Redux & More by Jonas Schmedtmann
+## Udemy The Ultimate React Course 2024: React, Redux & More by Jonas Schmedtmann

 ### **Objective:** Cretae a Eat-n-Split App

 -  Explore React state management, uplifting, state types
 -  Explore propping
+-  The way app contemplated in the course had a flawed logic @ split a bill pane.
+In order to address the grift input field relations, a few conditional clauses were setup to trigger state changes based on some entry conditions.

 &emsp;